jinhoyoo/jinhoyoo.github.io/_posts/2019-03-16-Build-a-Go-lang-back-end-with-the-Gin-framework-an.md

 ---
 layout: post
-title: "Build a Go-lang back-end with the Gin framework and authenticate with JWT  and React front-end."
+title: "Build a Go-lang back-end with the Gin framework and authenticate with JWT and React front-end"
 date: 2019-03-16
-excerpt: "Today, I finished the prototyping very small web service in Go.
-It's the practice the Go lang and React.
-It was the journey to the unexplored platform.
-The bible said, "There is nothing new under the sun".
-So I started from this article."
+excerpt: "Today, I finished the prototyping very small web service in Go."
 tags: [Go, Gin, React, JavaScript, ]
 comments: true
 ---